Why is being Certified Entomologist a big deal?

 To be a Pest Control technician, you have to work for a company that has another State Licensed Pest Control technician.
 Your company then has to pay the necessary fees for you to be a Registered Technician.
 Take it a level above that, and the Pest Management Professional can earn their License by taking an extensive exam.
 This exam is provided by the PA Department of Agriculture.

 But here at Tomlinson Bomberger, we encourage on-going training and additional certifications that go beyond the state minimum requirements.
 We feel our clients deserve more than the status quo.

-It’s this dedication to excellence that have allowed several of our Pest Management technicians to go on to achieve certifications like Certified Wood-Destroying Insect Inspector and the newest addition to our expertise, Associate Certified Entomologist.
+It’s this dedication to excellence that have allowed several of our Pest Management technicians to go on to achieve additional certifications.
+Many of our techs are Certified Wood-Destroying Insect Inspectors.
+And now the newest addition to our expertise: Associate Certified Entomologist.